 Attend a meeting

-The AHA Advocacy group meets the first Monday of every month from 9:00 – 10:30 AM at New Futures, 100 N. Main St, 4th Floor, Concord, NH.
+The AHA Advocacy group the first Monday of every month from 9:00 – 10:30 AM At present, all of our meetings are being held via ZOOM.

 Sign up for the AHA Advocacy Email Group